 Turtle-watching in Tobago

-March to September is nesting season for the leatherbacks who may come from as far away as Australia to nest on the beach where they were born.
+March to September is nesting season for the leatherbacks who may come from far away to nest on the beach where they were born.
 Their hatchlings will emerge six to eight weeks afterwards and head for the sea.
 Green turtles and hawksbills inhabit the coastal waters year round, and you can spot them foraging for food on the reefs and sea grass beds.

 You can become a volunteer with Save Our Sea Turtles and join their efforts in tagging turtles, counting nests and rescuing disoriented hatchlings.
 You must commit to a minimum of four weeks between March and September.
 Graduate students and marine researchers enjoy working alongside staff and other volunteers.